Loading...

 Welcome back.

-I'm gonna use my data to calculate the average speeds.
+I'm gonna use my data to calculate the average speeds so I can calculate the mean times, fill them in here.

-33 seconds for the low gradient, and then use that when the speed equation to calculate the average speed.
+33 seconds for the low gradient, and then use that on the speed equation to calculate the average speed.

 Speed equal distance divided by time.

-And I can repeat those same calculations with the other two gradients of ramp, medium and high.
+And I can repeat those same calculations with the other two gradients of ramp, even high.

 Okay, we've reached the end of the lesson now, and here's the summary of the information.

-You can find the average speed of a dynamics trolley as it rolls down a ramp by measuring a distance and a time.
+You can find the average speed of a dynamics trolley as it rolls down a ramp by measuring the distance and the time.

-You can measure the distance with a metre rule and you can measure the time with a timer, and you can improve timely measurements by carefully observing the start and the finish line and doing things like counting down before you release the trolley.
+You can measure the distance with a meter rule, and you can measure the time with the timer, and you can improve timely measurements by carefully observing the start and the finish line and doing things like counting down before you release the trolley.

 Bye.